-Pupils who refuse to be screened may be sanctioned in line with the school's behaviour guidance.
+Pupils who refuse to be screened may be subject to a consequence in line with the school's behaviour guidance.

 After Screening

 Whether or not any items have been found as a result of any screening, the school will consider whether the reasons for the screening, the screening itself, or the outcome of the screening give cause to suspect that the pupil is suffering, or is likely to suffer harm, and/or whether any specific support is needed.